-John’s jubilee towards the end of his book of Revelation is famous and source of comfort for the tormented.
+John’s jubilee towards the end of his book of Revelation is famous and source of comfort for the believers.
 Heaven is a good place.
 God’s presence, His overwhelming joy and peace and the absence of human sorrow and pain is something to look forward to.